The Unique Needs of Gifted Students

 The desire to be challenged may cause some gifted learners to question how a teacher approaches a subject.
 They may not be questioning authority or showing disrespect—they just want to be engaged.

 Challenging gifted students doesn’t mean giving them more work, says Doiron.
-Forcing them to complete additional math problems about a concept they already understand will just bore them, she says.
-“Once they demonstrate mastery of a subject or a topic, they’re encouraged to move on either at greater depth or explore a different avenue,” she says.
+Forcing them to complete additional math problems about a concept they already understand will just bore them.
+“Once they demonstrate mastery of a subject or a topic, they’re encouraged to move on either at greater depth or explore a different avenue,” she explains.

 “It’s important that they’re given the same opportunity we give the rest of the kids: to work at the edge of their learning, to not be repeating all of the time,” says Maureen McDermid, a board member of the Gifted Children’s Association of BC and former teacher.